Wall-Go/WallGoCollision/docs/quickstart.md

 gs = 1.228 # Corresponds to the QCD coupling
 modelDef.defineParameter("gs", gs)
 ```
 Parameters must be given as (name, value) pairs.
+The value must be floating-point type or convertible to such, eg. complex numbers are not allowed.
 In the above, "gs" is the parameter name, and any appearance of "gs" in the symbolic matrix elements will be replaced with the numeric value during collision integration.

 Next we define our particle content using the ParticleDefinition class.
 Each particle species must have a unique name (string) as well as a unique integer identifier ("particle index").
 The index is used to associate loaded matrix elements with the correct particles.
 Additionally, you must specify the particle statistics type (boson or fermion), and whether the species is assumed to remain in thermal equilibrium.
 The latter can be used to reduce the number of collision integrations for models containing particle species for which deviations from equilibrium are negligible.
 Here we define a "top quark" and a "gluon" as out-of-equilibrium particles, and a generic "light quark" that is kept in equilibrium.
 ```